 At the very least, a larger attack on critical infrastructure can cause disruption and put the IT assets at risk, but what about “redundant” systems where we have a system or technology that is redundant, which can still fail but without catastrophic loss of data or destruction of infrastructure?
 While the report states that these are as vulnerable as systems on a conventional network, what happens if the failover fails?
+Perhaps services similar to that Disk cloning software can prevent such a disaster, right?

 An incident on a cyber-grid could spread disruption to power generation, rail networks, or other key infrastructure assets and infrastructure because the failure mode could be unpredictable and destructive, and that’s why protecting your systems is important and there are resources which help with this that you can find in sites such as https://www.fortinet.com/solutions/industries/manufacturing.